Dame Cressida Dick forced out as Metropolitan Police Commissioner

 “It’s clear that the only way to start to deliver the scale of the change required is to have new leadership right at the top of the Metropolitan Police.”

-Home Secretary Priti Patel, who has reportedly had past clashes with Dame Cressida, praised the officer’s “steadfast dedication”.
+Ms Patel, who reportedly had past clashes with Dame Cressida, praised the officer’s “steadfast dedication”.

 “She would be the first to say that she has held the role during challenging times; yet for nearly five years she has undertaken her duties with a steadfast dedication to protecting our capital city and its people, including during the unprecedented period of the pandemic.